 A: The custom fields will have a generic column header (CUSTOM1, CUSTOM2, etc.) and can be populated with any additional data the ISSS office may require beyond the data already included in the file specifications.
 Many offices choose to include additional biographical or academic information.
-However, it is not required to populate the custom fields with data at the time of implementation -- some or all of the custom fields can remain null.
+However, it is not required to populate the custom fields with data at the time of implementation -- some or all of the custom fields can remain blank.

 Later, as the institution develops their use of TDS, the functional users may wish to add additional data to the file.
-At that time, any custom fields that were previously null can be populated with data, while keeping the column header itself unchanged.
+At that time, any custom fields that were previously blank can be populated with data, while keeping the column header itself unchanged.
 Terra Dotta can then configure the TDS user interface to display the description of the data that has been added to the custom field.
 This allows the client to have the flexibility to add additional data to the file as needed, and because the format of the file is unchanged, Terra Dotta will not need to rebuild the data loader processes or the user database in the software, streamlining the process and saving time for everyone.

 Q: Do we have to include the 'Custom' fields in the data file?

 A: Yes.
 If you don't wish to include any data in these fields, they can remain null, but the columns must be included in the data file.

 Q: What if we want to include users with visa types other than F, M, or J in the data file?

 A: TDS only supports SEVIS batching and RTI for records with F, M, and J visa types, but clients can include users with any visa type in the data file.
 Including these users in the file allows them to have accounts in TDS, and the ISSS office can take advantage of the many features in TDS to better track, manage, and provide services to non-F/M/J visa types.